 First, I will dispense with the most obvious reason for the error, and that is that the provider hasn't been registered on the machine on which the application is running.
 The ACE provider is not installed on Windows operating systems by default.
 You have to install it.
-The ACE provider is available in two forms: Microsoft Office Access database engine 2007 and the Microsoft Access Database Engine 2010 Redistributable.
-The 2007 version is only available as a 32-bit component whereas the 2010 version offers both 32 and 64-bit options.
+The ACE provider is available in three forms: Microsoft Office Access database engine 2007 , the Microsoft Access Database Engine 2010 Redistributable and the 2016 Distributable .
+The 2007 version is only available as a 32-bit component whereas the 2010 and 2016 versions offer both 32 and 64-bit options.
 You need to be careful which option you choose, because a wrong choice here is the most frequent cause for the error message.

 If you get this error when trying to use ACE from an ASP.NET application, the most likely cause is that you have installed either one of the 32-bit versions.
 By default, IIS on a 64-bit operating system will run applications in a 64-bit worker process.
 64-bit processes cannot load 32-bit DLLs.
 When a call is made to the ACE provider, the 64 bit process will attempt to locate a 64-bit DLL.
 If it doesn't exist, you get the error message that brought you here.

 In this case you have two options.
-First, you can install the 2010 64-bit version.
-If you have the 2007 32-bit version installed, you can simply install the 2010 64-bit version alongside it.
-If you have the 32-bit version of 2010 installed, you need to uninstall it and download and install the 64-bit 2010 version instead.
-You cannot have both the 32- and 64-bit versions of the 2010 provider installed at the same time.
+First, you can install the 2010 or 2-16 64-bit version.
+If you have the 2007 32-bit version installed, you can simply install the 64-bit version alongside it.
+If you have the 32-bit version of 2010 or 2016 installed, you need to uninstall it and download and install the 64-bit version instead.
+You cannot have both the 32- and 64-bit versions of the same provider installed at the same time.
 If you are performing the installation on your development machine, you may also be constrained by the bit-ness of any existing Office installations.